-The market for packaging films is estimated to generate a market size of USD 162.1 million in 2025 and would increase to USD 242.3 million by 2035.
-It is expected to increase its sales at a CAGR of 4.1% over the forecast period 2025 to 2035.
-Revenue generated from packaging films in 2024 was USD 155.7 million.
+The global packaging films market, valued at USD 162.1 million in 2025, is anticipated to witness steady growth, reaching a valuation of USD 242.3 million by 2035, growing at a CAGR of 4.1% over the forecast period from 2025 to 2035.
+Revenue generated from packaging films in 2024 stood at USD 155.7 million, highlighting stable demand momentum driven by increasing usage across diverse industries including food and beverage, pharmaceuticals, consumer electronics, and personal care.

 The below table presents the expected CAGR for the global packaging films market over several semi-annual periods spanning from 2024 to 2034.